Bdot42/mfakto/README-mfakto.txt

 # 4 Known issues #
 ##################

+- ATTENTION: Both Windows and Linux crashed / hanged as long as the previous version of the AMD APP SDK was installed.
+Be sure to remove AMD APP SDK 2.4!
+  AMD APP SDK 2.5 can be installed, but should not be needed on Windows with Catalyst drivers since 11.7, and on Linux since 11.11.
 - The user interface is not hardened against malformed input.
 There are some checks but when you really try you should be able to screw it up.
 - The GUI of your OS might be very laggy while running mfakto.
 In severe